Exam forms

 Practical exams as part of the teaching or as a final test

 Courses comprising exercises (laboratory courses, workshop courses, etc.) may be subject to continuous assessment or include a practical exam at the end of the course.
 The students must be informed of the criteria for the assessment at the beginning of the course if the exams are subject to continuous assessment.
-Each student’s contribution must be clearly stated so they can be assessed individually.
+Each student’s contribution must be clearly stated to be assessed individually.

 Oral exams